2023 Most Popular Journalism Bachelor's Degree Schools in Texas

 The average amount in student loans that journalism majors at UNT take out while working on their Bachelor's Degree is $23,155.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $262.

-The in-demand bachelor’s degree programs at The University of Texas at Austin helped the school earn the #2 place on this year’s ranking of the most popular journalism schools in Texas.
-Located in the large city of Austin, UT Austin is a public college with a fairly large student population.
+Out of the 14 schools in Texas that were part of this year’s ranking, The University of Texas at Austin landed the # 2 spot on the list.
+Located in the city of Austin, UT Austin is a public school with a fairly large student population.

 Of the 166 students majoring in journalism at UT Austin, 31% are male and 69% are female.